-We are committed to supporting you in becoming an independent language learner and confident communicator, and place great emphasis on the teaching of study skills.
-The teaching style is innovative and highly engaging in both lectures and seminars.
+We support you in becoming an independent language learner and confident communicator, and place great emphasis on the teaching of study skills.
+Our teaching style is innovative and highly engaging in both lectures and seminars.

 You are taught mostly in small groups, and almost always in the target language.